ruixing76/alta2023/src/pages/programme/index.md

 * 19:00 Dinner

 ## 6th December (Friday) Day 2

+_The ALTA sessions and shared sessions will be in room CB11.00.405 – In [UTS Building 11](https://goo.gl/maps/ixQRd94JR9BU8d2z9) on the ground floor.
+The [concurrent ADCS sessions](http://adcs-conference.org/2019/programme.html) will be close by in CB11.00.401_

 * 9:00 ALTA [Keynote](/keynotes) – Mark Johnson: _Building new kinds of Natural Language Understanding and Conversational AI with Deep Learning_ (Session Chair: Diego Molla Aliod)
 * 10:00 **Morning Tea And Poster Session**